Wall Street slips off record highs, Tesla drops after fatal crash

 Corporate outlooks should indicate to what degree the rally from last year’s lows can continue.
 Analysts expect first-quarter earnings to have grown 30.9% from a year ago, according to Refinitiv IBES data.

-The U.S. economy is poised to boom as consumers hold $2 trillion in savings in excess of what they held before the pandemic, said Doug Peta, chief U.S. investment strategist at BCA Research, adding markets are in pause mode.
+The U.S. economy is poised to boom as consumers hold $2 trillion in savings in excess of pre-pandemic levels, said Doug Peta, chief U.S. investment strategist at BCA Research, adding markets are in pause mode.

 “If indeed we do keep grinding higher that would be healthy, that would suggest that the grinding higher is sustainable,” Peta said.
 “The pullbacks along the way are healthy.”